natcap/invest.users-guide/source/sdr.rst

 .. math:: R_i=dR_i\cdot\left(\left(\sum_{j\in\{pixels\ that\ drain\ to\ i\}}F_j \cdot p(i,j)\right) + E'_i\right)
     :label: ri

-where :math:`F_j` is the amount of sediment-export-that-does-not-reach-the stream "flux", defined as:
+where :math:`F_i` is the amount of sediment export that does not reach the stream "flux", defined as:

 .. math:: F_i=(1-dR_i)\cdot\left(\left(\sum_{j\in\{pixels\ that\ drain\ to\ i\}} F_j \cdot p(i,j)\right) + E'_i\right)
     :label: fi